FAANG/BayesRCO/toy_dataset/README.md

 # Toy dataset

-Here is an example of the input files, the script and the results obtained with BayesRCpi (by default).
+This toy dataset provides an example of the input files and script needed to fit the BayesRCpi model.

 ## Input files
-Divided in learning and validation datasets, each having .fam, .bim and .bed files:
-- *toy_app* for learning, 2083 individuals
-- *toy_test* for validation, 522 individuals

-2854 SNPs for both learning and validation.

-4 annotations are used here, displayed in the *toy_annot.txt* file randomly sampled with probability 0.1, 0.2 and 0.3 to be in annotation 1, 2 and 3 respectively, the last annotation gathering the SNP not sampled in the annotations 1, 2 and 3.
-This create overlaps: 234 SNPs are in 2 annotations, 17 SNPs are in 3 annotations.

-## Script file
+The input files are as follows:

+- `toy_app` learning data(with .fam, .bim, and .bed files), corresponding to 2083 individuals and 2854 SNPs
+- `toy_test` validation data (with .fam, .bim, and .bed files), corresponding to 522 individuals and 2854 SNPs.
+Note that the final column of `toy_test.fam` must contain `NA` to enable prediction.
+- `toy_annot.txt`, providing binary annotation assignments (here, corresponding to 4 different categories).
+In this example, we randomly assigned SNPs to annotations 1, 2, and 3 with probability 0.1, 0.2, and 0.3.
+The 4th annotation corresponds to an "other" category for all remaining SNPs.
+Note that each row (SNP) contains at least one 1.
+In this example, some SNPs have been assigned to multiple annotation categories: 234 SNPs are annotated in 2 categories, and 17 SNPs are annotated in 3 categories.

-*script_bayesRCO.sh*, set for 5000 iterations, discarding the first 1000 for burnin.
-All the parameters are set by default.
-As some overlaps are present in the annotation, without the --additive flag BayesRCpi is run by default.
+BayesRCpi can be fit using the `script_bayesRCO.sh` script.
+Here, we have requested 5000 iterations, discarding the first 1000 as a burn-in.
+All other parameters are set to default values.
+As some SNPs have multiple annotations, by default BayesRCpi is run (to run BayesRC+, the `--additive` flag should be used).

 ## Results files
-All the toy results files, .frq, .model, .hyp, .param and .gv are computed for BayesRCpi and the parameters set in the script file.
+After running the `script_bayesRCO.sh`, the following results files are produced:

+- `toy_app.frq`
+- `toy_app.model`
+- `toy_app.hyp`
+- `toy_app.param`
+- `toy_app.log`
+- `toy_app.gv`

+- `toy_test.log`
+- `toy_test.gv`